Tonyhrule/Ensemble-ML-for-HABs-Detection/README.md

 ## Results

 ## Web-Application Demo

 We have developed a simple web application to demonstrate the functionality and use of our model for HAB prediction/detection.
 You can access it here: [Web-app demo](https://predicthabs.streamlit.app/).

 The web application is built using Streamlit.
 The code for the app is in the following folder: [Streamlit App Code](https://github.com/Tonyhrule/Ensemble-ML-for-HABs-Detection/blob/main/streamlit_app.py).

+## Contributing

+We welcome contributions!
+To contribute:

+1. Fork the repository.
+2. Clone your fork: `git clone https://github.com/your-username/Ensemble-ML-for-HABs-Detection.git`
+3. Create a new branch: `git checkout -b feature-or-bugfix-name`
+4. Make your changes and commit: `git commit -m "Description of changes"`
+5. Push to your fork: `git push origin feature-or-bugfix-name`
+6. Open a Pull Request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Tonyhrule/Ensemble-ML-for-HABs-Detection/blob/main/LICENSE) file for details.